eduqg/pdfkit-node-certificate-template/README.md

-## Certification template for PDFKit in Node.js
+## Certificate template for PDFKit in Node.js

-I was learning about how to make pdf certifications and created this template to help other developers.
+I was learning about how to make pdf certificates and created this template to help other developers.

 <img src="./assets/example.png">